SumoLogic/sumologic-documentation/docs/dashboards-new/link-dashboard-explore.md

 # Link a dashboard to Explore

-Stack linking connects Dashboard (New) to [Explore] (../Explore.md) so you can view dashboards when exploring infrastructure components.
+Stack linking connects Dashboard (New) to Explore so you can view dashboards when exploring infrastructure components.

 You link a Dashboard (New) to your stack in Explore by specifying metadata key-value pairs: